trinodb/trino/docs/src/main/sphinx/routines/examples.md

   END;
 ```

-Below is a query to show how it formats a wide range of values.
+Below is a query that shows how it formats a wide range of values:

 ```sql
 WITH